 - the loan is repayable on weekly, fortnightly, or monthly installments.
 The option of frequency to be selected by the borrower.

 In India, the NBFC segment has a tremendous opportunity for growth.
 These organizations are very important to the economy and that is the reason why their operations receive so much attention from the government and various regulators etc. The credit gap in India in the MSME and for the largest socio-economic group at the bottom of the pyramid is quite significant.
 And this is the area where the NBFCs are active and specialize in.

 The industry has seen some low times in the past 1-2 years due to the NBFC crisis.
 So now is the time for the NBFCs to upgrade their business model.
 For this, digital technology provides the way ahead.
 Using its help, the product portfolio, customer experience, etc. can be improved.

 With easier availability of internet and connectivity to the World Wide Web increasing its foothold in rural and backward areas, the smartphone technology presents an opportunity to NBFCs to enhance the networking and position their products prominently.
 The customer data, conveniently available on digital and social media platforms, can be used to improve sales strategies.
-Credit risk can be ascertained by analysing data of mobile bill payments, prepaid top-ups, browsing, and download history.
+Credit risk can be ascertained by analyzing data of mobile bill payments, prepaid top-ups, browsing, and download history.
 The creditworthiness of large and untapped market segments can also be found online, which helps NBFCs in taking quicker business decisions and optimizing them.
-It has become easier for NBFCs to identify the individual, his intentions and the ability to repay loans.
+It has become easier for NBFCs to identify the individual, his intentions, and the ability to repay loans.

 NBFC P2P online lending has grown tremendously in the past few years.
 NBFCs can increase customer satisfaction by putting sophisticated user-friendly tools on their websites.
-Such as knowledge centres, live chats, calculators, and live application tracking system.
+Such as knowledge centers, live chats, calculators, and live application tracking system.

 Benefits of NBFC to Economy in Full Form